 JLog is designed for those who do log analysis from time to time on unconventional reservoirs and conventional reservoirs with one or many zones that have all the same characteristics such as Rw, Rmf, GRclean and so on.

-JLog is coded in the Java® programming language so it has the potential to run on different operating systems equipped with the appropriate Java Virtual Machine and USB port security key (dongle).
+JLog is coded in the Java® programming language so it has the potential to run on different operating systems equipped with the appropriate Java Runtime Environment (JRE) and USB port security key (aka dongle).
+A JRE for Windows is shipped with JLog and may be installed if not already installed (most Windows machines already have a JRE).
+Download instructions are included if Mac does not have a JRE.

 JLog users need access to an e-mail account should they need free support.

 JLog imports LAS and TEXT (ASCII) files of unlimited length and exports answers in LAS and TEXT files.
-An increased number of curves may be in the LAS file in this version.
-JLog handles depth in both meters and feet and up to 63 log curves and many additional calculated Curves.
-Graphics can be saved in several graphic file formats if not too large.
-Graphics at 2 samples/foot up to 4,000 feet (1,200 meters) may be shaded.
-This limit does not apply to the length of logs that can be plotted, crossplotted or evaluated.
-Who is looking at 4,000 feet of pay anyway?
+JLog handles depth in both meters and feet and up to 63 log curves and many additional Calculated Curves.
+Graphics can be saved in four graphic file formats.

 - No environmental corrections are applied.
 However RT is estimated from Schlumberger Chart Rint-9 when Rxo, LLS and LLD or equivalent curves are available.
 This computation is made for all logging contractors so the resulting RT may not be absolutely correct for all Rxo, LLS and LLD combinations but it will generally be a better RT estimate than LLD.

 - A wide variety of lithology crossplots with vendor and log specific overlays are available to check log quality and identify lithology.
 JLog includes the following lithology crossplots if the logs are available: Density-Neutron, Density-PEF, RHOmaa-Umaa, MN, MID (RHOmaa-Tmaa), Tmaa-Umaa, Sonic-Neutron and Density-Sonic.
 The RHOmaa-Umaa plot is used to select end points for the 3-Mineral PEF model while the MID plot is used to pick end points for the 3-Mineral Sonic model (mineral-3 from both can be Vclay).
 The RHOmaa-GR plot is used to pick Vclay clean and clay endpoints and test for clayey sand gas effects.
+Source Rock plots aid in rapid source rock identification.
+Interactive Pickett and Rxo-RT plots quickly estimate m, Rw, Rmf, Sxo and Sw.
+Resulting Rw and m are saved for the evaluation and can be changed later.
 The Density-GR plot is used to select coal, rock and clay endpoints.
-Pickett and Rxo-RT plots quickly estimate m, Rw, Rmf, Sxo and Sw.
+PHID-GR and PHID-Vclay plots aid in estimating clean sand porosity for the Thomas-Stieber laminated sand model.
 Up to 4 filters can be applied to all crossplots and histograms to view critical data patterns.

 - Users can shade above/below and between log curves with 10 colors and add a short legend to emphasize important points.

-- Appropriate Vclay (up to 10), Porosity, shaly sand, sand-silt-clay, carbonate, two 3-mineral lithology models and 5 Sw models allow the user to quickly estimate hydrocarbons in place.
+- Appropriate Vclay (up to 10), Porosity, shaly sand, laminated sand (Thomas-Stieber), sand-silt-clay, carbonate, two 3-mineral lithology models and 7 Sw models allow the user to quickly estimate hydrocarbons in place.
 Coal Bed Methane Gas analysis uses the Clay Rock Coal model.
 Gas Shale analysis and Pulse Neutron models are also available.
-The Source Rock model estimates source rock hydrocarnon values.
+The Source Rock model estimates source rock hydrocarbon values.

 - Answer curves such as porosity, Vclay, Sw and mineral volumes are calculated on the fly and are available for viewing and export in LAS and TXT files.
-All the Calculated Curves below may be included in the saved LAS file.
+All the Calculated Curves may be included in the saved LAS or TXT file.

 - Calculated Curves such as Khoyle (carbonate permeability indicator), Rxo/RT, Rwa and Rmfa assist in identifying potential reservoirs and hydrocarbons.
 ADSscf and DESscf calculations in the form of a+b*Curve^c may be plotted.
 Coal Bed Methane Adsorption and Desorption is often related to the density log with a function or transform of this sort.
 Mechanical rock properties Calculated Curves are available if shear and compressional sonic along with density are present.